samsuh/2026-journal/README.md

 ## 3/16/26 - Monday
 Goals for today:
 - Focus back on creating something. review projects in progress and do a status update, or assess progress this year.
+- look up why i get bags under eyes. is it a health thing? coffee thing? im sleeping decently but its not going away. maybe an age thing?

 ## 3/15/26 - Sunday
 - All the helmet shops are apparently closed on Sunday, and HJC is also closed sundays and mondays.
 So might be good to put helmet shopping on hold for a bit.
 Maybe scan the open box/used marketplaces for anything good.
 Shoei Z8 still in the lead, esp with the cardo committed, the built-in sena systems are adding bulk i dont want.